-Joe Armitage is Chairman of Medway Conservative Future and Deputy Chairman (Political), Rochester East Conservatives.
-He’s also on a gap year interning for a Conservative MP.
+Joe Armitage is a Conservative activist and works for a Conservative MP.
 Follow him on Twitter.

 The scepticism about the success of the country’s students in GCSE and A-Level exams has not subsided, not least because none of Michael Gove’s reforms have been implemented yet.
 It is certainly to the Secretary of State’s credit that he intends to end bite-size modules, ensure tougher questions and demand a higher bar for achieving the grade acknowledged as a satisfactory pass - grade C. However, the proposed reforms themselves cannot be attributed to the reduction of A*/A grades at A-Level, by virtue of the fact they have not yet been applied.

 It may well be that it is the very prospect of reform that has encouraged exam boards to up the ante and enhance the academic rigour of their papers.
 The reduction in high achievers may even be because teaching standards were as high as feasibly possible last year, and technological advances such as computers and the internet have done all they can to allow students to obtain the highest grades.
 However, I am suspicious of the Mount Everest analogy, where it is said the fact only two individuals climbed Everest in 1953 but that over 300 climbed it in 2012 is demonstrative of what technological advancement can achieve.
 Exams ought to have become more difficult if the internet made them easier.
 They most certainly should not be considered easier by individuals comparing them with their own which they sat decades ago.